georgeroubie/CSS-Style-Guide/README.md

 * Lowercase all hex values, e.g., `#fff`.
 Lowercase letters are much easier to discern when scanning a document as they tend to have more unique shapes.
 * Use shorthand hex values where available, e.g., `#fff` instead of #ffffff.
 * Don't include spaces after commas within `rgba()`, `hsla()`, or `rect()` values.
-* Name your color variables with a tool like [this](http://chir.ag/projects/name-that-color).

 ```scss
 // BAD Example